pallets-eco/flask-security/docs/features.rst

 Password reset and recovery is available for when a user forgets their password.
-Flask-Security sends an email to the user with a link to a view which they can reset their password.
+Flask-Security sends an email to the user with a link to a view which allows them to reset their password.
 Once the password is reset they are automatically logged in and can use the new password from then on.
 Password reset links can be configured to expire after a specified amount of time.